ibm-cloud-docs/vpc/about-vpc.md

 You can create instances with up to 80 Gbps network bandwidth per instance.
 Each instance can be multi-homed, that is, you can create multiple network interfaces per instance.

-##  Multi-architecture images
-{: #about-vpc-multiarchitecture-images}

-You can choose to create *virtual server instances* with different operating systems on x86_64 or LinuxONE (s390x processor architecture).
-For more information, see [Images](/docs/vpc?topic=vpc-about-images).

 ## Storage capabilities
 {: #about-vpc-storage-capabilities}